-According to the California Employment Development Department there is projected to be 11.9% increase in jobs for substance abuse, behavioral disorder, and mental health counselors for Sonoma County over the next 10 years.
-There is currently 930 job openings in this occupational area in Sonoma County.
-The overall growth in CA is projected at 10.6% and the growth in the San Francisco Bay Area 12.5%.
+According to the California Employment Development Department there is projected to be 14% increase in jobs for substance abuse, behavioral disorder, and mental health counselors.
+There is currently 258 job openings in this occupational area in Sonoma County.

 According to the U.S. Bureau of Labor Statistics, Employment Projections program, employment of social and human service assistants is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations acorss the U.S.